 PortSentry – a port watcher

-PortSentry is a program which watches connections on your ports and sends you warning messages if someone scans them..
-It’s good for most port scans but not all.
+and sends you warning messages if someone scans them..
+It’s good for most port scans

 This is from /usr/ports/security/portsentry/pkg/DESCR: